Larry Butler (Irish politician)

 Larry Butler is an Irish former Fianna Fáil politician, who was a member of Seanad Éireann on the Industrial and Commercial Panel from 2007 to 2011.

 Career

 He was elected to Dublin County Council in 1991 for the Glencullen area, and was re-elected in 1999 to Dún Laoghaire–Rathdown County Council for the Ballybrack electoral area.

-Controversy

 Following an expenses controversy, he resigned the Fianna Fáil party whip on 5 June 2010.
 He did not contest the 2011 Seanad election.